sailpoint-oss/developer.sailpoint.com/products/iiq/docs/identity-iq/plugin-developer-guide/chapter-8/index.md

 ### Service Definition

-The Service Definition must specify a pluginName attribute.
+The Service Definition must specify a `pluginName` attribute.
 This tells IdentityIQ to use the plugin class loader for this executor.
-If this attribute is not specified the executor class will not be able to be found
+If the `pluginName` attribute isn't specified, the executor class won't be findable.

 ```xml
 <ServiceDefinition name="MyService" executor="com.acme.MyPluginService" interval="60" hostes="global">